MJMendelsohn/Restaurant/README.md

 The syntax for the database creation in psql will follow this pattern: dropdb restaurantdb; createdb restaurantdb; psql restaurantdb -af FILENAME.sql

+In order to take the survey and view the results, run python server.py (located in the root folder), then open a web browser and go to "localhost:5000"